 - If an international student, the official score from the TOEFL exam

-Applications to the Program are reviewed, year round, by the Co-Directors who will evaluate each dossier.
+Applications to the Program are reviewed, year-round, by the admissions committee who will evaluate each dossier.

 Thesis and Non-Thesis Options

-The thesis option requires a minimum of 30 semester hours, with 6 semester hours of this total being for research and thesis (RSOC 7990 Research and Thesis).
-The non-thesis option requires 36 semester hours of course credit and the completing of a capstone paper.
+The thesis option requires a minimum of 30 semester hours, with 6 semester hours of this total being for research and thesis (RSOC 7990 Research And Thesis).
+The non-thesis option requires 36 semester hours of course credit and the completion of a capstone paper.

 Required Core Courses